French president hits a punching bag on camera and Europe notices - ExBulletin

 There is a clear strategy to show the health, youth and strength of someone who chooses boxing as a sport, Doustaly said.
 President Macron takes care of his image with perseverance, he always takes care of his look, his evolving hairstyle, and now surprises us with a t-shirt which reveals his flexed biceps.

 Since his election in 2017, Macron has taken numerous opportunities to show off his athleticism.
-He has organized several events intended to promote the Paris Olympics and last year, he described sport as conveying values of respect, effort, equality, healthy living, and surpassing oneself.
-Last month, Macron I promised to swim in the Seine, which is being cleaned for the Paris Olympics this year.
+He has organized multiple events to promote the Paris Olympics and last year described sport as conveying values of respect, effort, equality, healthy living and surpassing oneself.
+Last month, Macron promised to swim in the Seine, which will be cleaned for this year's Paris Olympics.

 In January, he started the 200-day countdown to the Olympics with a video posted to his social media, appearing in a sports T-shirt next to a punching bag with boxing gloves on. shoulder and sweat on the face.